raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Response Declaration

-The value of a response declaration MUST be a map with the following key-value pairs
+The value of a response declaration MUST be a map with the following key-value pairs:

 | Name | Description |
 |:--------|:------------|
 | description? | A substantial, human-friendly description of a response.
-Its value MUST ve a string and MAY be formatted using [markdown](#markdown).
+Its value MUST be a string and MAY be formatted using [Markdown](#markdown).
 | (&lt;annotationName&gt;) | [Annotations](#annotations) to be applied to this API.
-An annotation MUST be a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
+An annotation MUST be a map having a key that begins with "(" and ends with ")", where the text enclosed in parentheses is the annotation name and the value is an instance of that annotation.
 | headers? | Detailed information about any response headers returned by this method
 | body? | The body of the response